timroelofs123/face_reaging/README.md

 </table>

 ## Pre-trained model

-The trained model can be downloaded from [Hugging Face](https://huggingface.co/timroelofs123/face_re-aging); The `best_unet_model.pth` is the model in question.
+The trained model can be downloaded from [Hugging Face](https://huggingface.co/timroelofs123/face_re-aging);
+The `best_unet_model.pth` is the model in question.
 This model can be tested with the two Gradio demos.

 In the first demo, one can input an image with a source age (age of the person pictured) and a target age.
-This demo can be accessed on [Hugging Face](https://huggingface.co/spaces/timroelofs123/face_re-aging_img) (unfortunately this is quite slow as it runs on CPU), or be run locally by downloading the model and running the `scripts/gradio_demo_img.py` script.
+This demo can be accessed on [Hugging Face](https://huggingface.co/spaces/timroelofs123/face_re-aging_img)
+(unfortunately this is quite slow as it runs on CPU), or be run locally by downloading the model and running the `scripts/gradio_demo_img.py` script.

 In the second demo, one does not have to specify a target age: Instead, a video will be shown where we cycle through the target age between 10 - 95.
 This demo can be run locally by downloading the model and running the `scripts/gradio_demo_vid.py` script.

+Both demos can also be run on [Google Colab](https://colab.research.google.com/github/timroelofs123/face_reaging/blob/main/notebooks/gradio_demos.ipynb).

 <table>
     <tr>